-The purpose of this course is to introduce basic and fundamental techniques for sound generation and manipulation by computers.
-Digital audio and computer music are deep and complex subjects that require knowledge of other diverse fields such as acoustics and psychoacoustics, mathematics, digital signal processing, computer programming, user interface design, music theory, and naturally, music composition.
-Thus, course content will relate to all of the above.
+The purpose of this course is to introduce fundamental techniques and practice basic sound generation/manipulation by computers.
+Digital audio and computer music have affinities with other fields such as acoustics and psychoacoustics, mathematics, digital signal processing, computer programming, user interface design, music theory, and composition.
+Course topics will relate to all of the above.

 The course uses free open source software.
 We will primarily be using webchuck for the programming templates, lectures, and assignments.
 Homework is in the form of mini-composition études submitted online.
 Some will use multi-channel spatial audio techniques and be formatted for binaural listening (via headphones).